ckling/promoss/readme.txt

 ***************************
 Input files
 ***************************
 The most simple way to feed your documents into the topic model is via the corpus.txt file, which can include raw documents (each line corresponds to a document).
 From this corpus.txt, a wordsets file with the processed documents in SVMlight format is created, called wordsets.
 You can also directly give the wordsets file and a words.txt dictionary, where the line number (starting with 0) corresponds to the word ID in the SVMlight file.
-If the wordsets file contains floating point values for term frequencies, they will be rounded to the next integer.

 ---------------------------
 corpus.txt